"The referendum will make no difference" says Belvoir Buy-to-let property investors are spendi...

 Buy-to-let property investors are spending too much time worrying about the effect of the EU referendum on the UK lettings market because - according to national property specialists, Belvoir - there are far more dangerous factors threatening UK housing.

-“There are just not enough properties for rent in the UK to satisfy tenant demand - and that fundamental priority will remain unchanged by the referendum,” says Simon Haywood, who owns the Belvoir office on the High street in Daventry.
+“There are just not enough properties for rent in the UK to satisfy tenant demand - and that fundamental priority will remain unchanged by the referendum,” says Adam Rastall, who owns the Belvoir office in West Derby, Liverpool.

 The number of rental properties throughout the UK has been falling year on year and, nationally, stock figures are currently five per cent down over the same period in 2015.